 This short book is even more direct than the first book and very thought-provoking.
 It gives you step-by-step instructions on How To Create Company Values as a committee.
 Why?
 So you can hold people accountable for their behavior at work!
 Company values directly influence employee and leadership behavior by setting expectations and shaping the work environment.
 Wendy Sellers is the Asshole Whisperer.
 In her consulting and management training sessions and in this book, she leaves you wondering, Am I Part Of The Problem?
 And yes, there is an activity at the end if you want to take self-help further.
 Currently available in English (audio too) and Spanish.
 See links above!

 Inside, you’ll discover daily quotes that inspire, questions that challenge, and stories that resonate, each day designed to shift your focus towards abundance.
 It offers a fresh perspective on how business owners, entrepreneurs, and influencers perceive and cultivate abundance in relationships, purpose, and entrepreneurial growth.
 Each quote in this collection is crafted to inspire you daily, encouraging a mindset that celebrates success, prosperity, and a deeper appreciation for life’s richness.
-From redefining success to celebrating small victories, these 365 days will empower you to appreciate and cultivate abundance wherever you are on your journey.

 Wendy Sellers, The HR Lady® – an author, speaker, podcast host, and consultant who focuses on management training and HR training.
 Her goal is to improve employee retention, reduce turnover, and make it easy to attract candidates to your company.
 Wendy Sellers, The HR Lady certainly does not sugar-coat!
+Email, call, or text Wendy Sellers at 407.493.1582

 Amazon review: This is an impactful, concise book.
 The author has taken basic knowledge that all leaders should know and crafted it into a fun, useful reference book.
 The subject matter really gets to the core of the topic of what makes a good leader.
 The critical message is that leaders need to “suck it up” or be courageous and conscientious about the difficult part of being a leader.
 Communication is a crucial part of leadership.
 Leaders need to share information with their staff and other stakeholders.
 By following her tips, leaders can prevent themselves from becoming what she classifies as a bad leader.
 Bad leaders from her past experience have inspired her to put her knowledge to paper in this book in the hope that it will prevent other leaders from making the same mistakes.
 She urges leaders to be part of the solution.